-Christ the Redeemer Statue
+Rio de Janeiro's Christ the Redeemer Statue

-This statue in Mount Corcovado in Rio de Janeiro, Brazil is called “Christ the Redeemer.”
-It is one of the most iconic and well built statues in the world.
+The statue in Mount Corcovado in Rio de Janeiro, Brazil, is called “Christ the Redeemer.”
+It is one of the most iconic and well-built statues in the world.
 It is even known as one of the 7 New World Wonders.

 What was the statue about?